CircuitVerse/Interactive-Book/docs/sequential.md

 # Digital Sequential Circuits
 {: .no_toc }

-The combinational circuit does not use any memory.
-Hence the previous state of input does not have any effect on the present state of the circuit.
-But sequential circuit has memory so output can vary based on input.
-This type of circuits uses previous input, output, clock and a memory element.
+Unlike Combinational Circuits, most systems that one will encounter in practice will include Memory element thus being described in terms of sequential logic.
+The memory elements are devices capable of storing binary information within them.
+The binary information stored in the memory elements at a given time defines the **state** of the circuit.
+Thus a sequential circuit is specified by time sequence of *inputs, outputs and internal states*.

 <div style="text-align:center"><img src="../assets/images/sequential_circuit_blockdiagram.jpg" /></div>